-5 June 2020, it’s one of those first Fridays of the month when Bandcamp foregoes their share of sales and all proceeds go to the artist.
+5 June 2020, Updating for 7 May 2021, it’s another of those first Fridays of the month when Bandcamp foregoes their share of sales and all proceeds go to the artist.

 It’s a good day to explore and buy new music.